hortonworks/cloudbreak-docs/docs/customizations.md

 SmartSense component ID

     CB_COMPOSE_PROJECT cbreak
-Name of the Docker Compose project, will appear in container names too
+Name of the Docker Compose project; it will appear in container names

     CB_DB_ENV_DB "cbdb"
 Name of the Cloudbreak database